Pranav-Programmer/mBazzar/README.md

 # mBazzar.github.io
-You can visit site homepage at https://pranav-programmer.github.io/mBazzar.github.io/ This site is full functional on localhost.
+This site is full functional on localhost.
-For some purpose you cant explore complete site on above link.
+For some purpose you can't explore complete site on above link.